 - Propranolol can interact with other medicines.
 Tell your doctor or pharmacist about all medicines you are taking including over the counter medicines and herbal and complementary medicines.

 - If you have diabetes, propranolol may cause changes in your blood glucose level.
 This effect usually settles with time.

-- Beta-blockers may reduce the warning signs of a low blood sugar level (hypoglycaemia – often called a hypo).
+- Beta blockers such as propranolol may reduce the warning signs of a low blood sugar level (hypoglycaemia – often called a hypo).
 For example, you may not have the feeling of fast, irregular or strong heartbeats (palpitations) or tremor, which can occur when your blood glucose is going too low.

-- If you are worried about this, talk to your doctor.
-Do not stop taking your beta-blocker without checking with your doctor first.
+- If you're worried about this, talk to your doctor.
+Don't stop taking your beta blocker without checking with your doctor first.
 Read more about hypoglycaemia.

 If you have asthma

-- If you have asthma, taking a beta blocker may trigger your asthma symptoms or make them worse.
-Not everybody with asthma is sensitive to these medicines.
+- If you have asthma, taking a beta blocker such as propranolol may trigger your asthma symptoms or make them worse.
+However, not everybody with asthma is sensitive to beta blockers.

-- If you are worried about this, talk to your doctor.
+- If you're worried about this, talk to your doctor.
 They may be able to prescribe a different medicine or increase the dose of your asthma preventer medication.

-- Do not suddenly stop taking your beta-blocker without talking to your doctor first.
+- Don't suddenly stop taking your beta blocker without talking to your doctor first.
 This can be dangerous and make you feel unwell.
 Read more about medicines that may trigger asthma symptoms.